Newcastle United: Stoke loss was galling - Alan Pardew

 Manager Alan Pardew believes Newcastle United were unfortunate to leave the Britannia Stadium without a point after an improved display against Stoke City.

-Papiss Cisse gave the Magpies a lead that they were unable to hold, as Jonathan Walters and Cameron Jerome struck to earn the Potters a 2-1 win.
+Papiss Cisse gave the Magpies a lead that they were unable to hold, as Jonathan Walters and Cameron Jerome struck to

 "It's galling to walk away with nothing," Pardew told BBC Newcastle.